Cerchie/my-site/blog/2023-03-02-kafka-summit-london-5k/index.md

 At [Kafka Summit London 2023](https://www.kafka-summit.org/events/kafka-summit-london-2023/about) some of us will be going on a run (or walk-- that'll be my speed!) and all are welcome!

-Here's a picture of the hale and hearty participants from last year's KSL Fun Run:
+Here's a picture of the participants from last year's KSL Fun Run:

 ![Group of twenty or so people wearing running clothes and smiling.](./summit-run.jpeg)

-Hopefully we'll see a similar crowd this year!
+Hopefully we'll see a crowd with both new and familiar faces this year!

 ## The Details: